josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 easier to set up than the non-profit corporation options and also has simpler annual reporting requirements; that is, the LLC option does not require state-level incorporation, does not require filing for state and federal tax exempt status, and it allows IETF to continue to benefit from ISOC's tax exempt status and financial reporting and auditing.
 IAO will be a legal entity that can have and control its own bank accounts and sign contracts without involving ISOC.
 Crucially, this option allows the operating agreement to specify that the board can be appointed by delegation to a committee (likely the IAB) of IETF.

-(Possibly have a table that maps goals into the LLC?)

 # Important Remaining Issues {#imp-issues}